640 South State StreetDover, Delaware 19901

 640 S. State StreetDover DE 1990121 West Clarke AvenueMilford DE 19963

 301 Jefferson AveMilford, DE 19963

 1275 S. State StreetDover, Delaware 19901

-A myelogram is a diagnostic imaging procedure done by a radiologist.
-It uses a contrast dye and X-rays or computed tomography (CT) to look for problems in the spinal canal, including the spinal cord, nerve roots, and other tissues.
-It is also known as myelography.
+A myelogram is a diagnostic imaging test done by a radiologist.
+It uses a contrast dye and X-rays or computed tomography (CT) to look for problems in the spinal canal.
+Problems can develop in the spinal cord, nerve roots, and other tissues.
+This test is also called myelography.

 The contrast dye is injected into the spinal column before the procedure.
-The contrast dye appears on an X-ray screen, allowing the radiologist to see the spinal cord, subarachnoid space, and other nearby structures more clearly than with standard X-rays of the spine.
+The contrast dye appears on an X-ray screen allowing the radiologist to see the spinal cord, subarachnoid space, and other nearby structures more clearly than with standard X-rays of the spine.

 There may be other reasons for your doctor to recommend a myelogram.